Ken Dryden: Playing career

-Dryden made his NHL debut on Sunday March 14, 1971 against the Pittsburgh Penguins in Pittsburgh.
-The Canadiens won the game 5-1, and the only goal scored against Ken was by a player named John Stewart.
-Later, on March 20, 1971, in a home game against his brother Dave Dryden, a fellow backup goaltender for Buffalo Sabres, when Canadiens starter Rogie Vachon suffered an injury; this still stands, as of 2021, as the only time a pair of brothers faced against each other as goaltenders.
-He was called up from the minors late in the season and played only six regular-season games, but rang up an impressive 1.65 goals-against average.
+Dryden made his NHL debut on March 14, 1971, against the Pittsburgh Penguins at Civic Arena.
+The Canadiens won the game 5–1, with Dryden stopping 35 of 36 shots.
+He was called up from the minors late in the season and played only six regular season games, nonetheless posting an impressive 1.65 goals against average (GAA).
 This earned him the starting goaltending job for the playoffs ahead of veteran Rogie Vachon, and he helped the Canadiens to win the Stanley Cup.
 He also won the Conn Smythe Trophy as the most valuable player in the playoffs.
-He helped the Habs win five more Stanley Cups in 1973, 1976, 1977, 1978, and 1979.
+He helped the Habs win the Stanley Cup five more times, in 1973, 1976, 1977, 1978, and 1979.

-The following year Dryden won the Calder Trophy as the rookie of the year; he was not eligible for it the previous year because he did not play enough regular-season games.
-He is the only player to win the Conn Smythe Trophy before winning the rookie of the year award, and the only goaltender to win both the Conn Smythe and the Stanley Cup before losing a regular-season game.
-In the autumn of 1972 Dryden played for Team Canada in the 1972 Summit Series against the Soviet national ice hockey team.
+The following season, Dryden won the Calder Memorial Trophy as the rookie of the year having not been eligible the previous year due to not playing enough regular season games.
+With this, he is to date the only player in league history to win the Conn Smythe Trophy before winning the rookie of the year award as well as the only goaltender to capture both the Conn Smythe and the Stanley Cup before losing a regular season game.
+In the autumn of 1972, Dryden played for Canada in the 1972 Summit Series against the Soviet Union national team.